tshev/sgl/README.md

 - Word hashing without collisions (also, save as many operations as possible)
   - Obtain a vocabulary of all the words
   - ensure we can encode all the words and character-level ngrams without collisions
+- async B+ tree, which is optimized for a fast in-order traversal

 # ROADMAP (Release checkpoints)